Gingerbreadfork/tron-goblin-node/README.md

   / Network services — no `Status::unimplemented` stubs left.
 - ✅ Mempool with signer recovery + dedup + expiration eviction +
   on-disk persistence (java-tron's pending queue is volatile;
-  `tron-goblin-node` reloads pending txs across restarts).
+  `tron-goblin-node` reloads pending txs across restarts), plus **state-aware admission validation** — the same precondition checks a peer runs on receive (fee / permission / balance / ref-block, and smart-contract `Trigger`/`Create` preconditions) so we don't relay transactions a peer would reject.
 - ✅ Snapshot import / export (`import-snapshot`, `import-live`,
   `export-snapshot`, `verify-snapshot`) for moving state to and from a java-tron data directory.
-- ✅ Multi-batch peer sync: `SyncBlockChain` → drain queue →
-  re-request → transition to live-tip `BlockInventory` advertise mode at head.
-Pipelined with rate-limit + keepalive parity.
+- ✅ Multi-peer sync from **public mainnet**: a java-tron-style block-chain locator (`SyncBlockChain` → drain queue → re-request → live-tip `BlockInventory` advertise at head), pipelined with rate-limit + keepalive parity.
+A single **active syncer** is elected across the per-peer driver fleet (the rest stay connected as standby and fail over if it stalls), inbound `SyncBlockChain` is **served** so peers can sync *from* us, and the Hello advertises a truthful solid/lowest block.
+Validated pulling real blocks from public mainnet peers, not just a local reference node.
 - ✅ SR block production: when `[witness]` is configured, the daemon runs java-tron's `DposTask` loop — slot ownership check, drain mempool, produce + sign + apply + broadcast.